 Time

-For those of you reading this and thinking “I can’t hire a non-licensed candidate.
-Their activities will be restricted in the office and training will take months”, take a look at Kevin Mlynarek.
+For those of you reading this and thinking, “I can’t hire a non-licensed candidate.
+Their activities will be restricted in the office, and training will take months”, take a look at Kevin Mlynarek.

 Recap

 Don’t limit yourself to licensed candidates.
-The cost and time of advertising, interviewing, and loss of production due to breaking the candidates of old habits to learn newer and better habits can be astronomical.
-Plus you may find yourself looking sooner than later because they weren’t the right fit.
+The cost and time of advertising, interviewing, and loss of production due to breaking the candidates out of old habits to learn newer and better habits can be astronomical.
+Plus you may find yourself hiring sooner than later because they weren’t the right fit.
 The cost of a wrong hire is upwards of $50,000 and 4-6 months of training wasted.

 Non-licensed candidates are more eager to listen and learn the right way to do things in your agency.
 Although they have to go and get the license, binding authority, plus training, you are probably looking at 3 months for an individual to be trained and on the floor, if you are both motivated.